-Year 10 Courses and Options 2022-2024 (Level 2 qualifications)
+Year 10 Courses and Options 2025-2026 (Level 2 qualifications)

-Year 9 is a transition year during which your son/daughter has had the opportunity to engage in a number of GCSE option subjects alongside the compulsory core curriculum.
-It is now time for Year 9 students to make their final option choices which will lead to Level 2 qualifications and public examinations in GCSE and equivalent courses.
+Year 9 is a transition year during which your son/daughter has had the opportunity to engage in a number of enrichment subjects alongside the compulsory core curriculum.
+It is now time for Year 9 students to make their option choices which will lead to Level 2 qualifications and public examinations in GCSE and equivalent courses.

 As a reminder, all students will take a set of core subjects following national guidelines in English, Mathematics, Science, PE and RE.
 In addition, a significant number of students will also be expected to study either a Modern Foreign Language or History or Geography.
+We refer to this as the EBACC Pathway.